peteroupc/peteroupc.github.io/randomfunc.md

 To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `WeightedChoice`, and then decrease the weight for the chosen index by 1.
 In this way, **each weight behaves like the number of "copies" of each item**.
 This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

-    // Get the sum of weights
+    // Get the sum of weights.
-    // NOTE: Kahan summation is more robust
+    // NOTE: This code assumes--
-    // than the naive summing given here
+    // - that `weights` is a list that can be modified,
-    // (NOTE: This code assumes that `weights` is
+    // - that all the weights are integers 0 or greater, and
-    // a list that can be modified.
-If the original weights
+    // - that `list`, a list of items, was already
-    // are needed for something else, a copy of that
+    //   declared earlier and has at least as many
-    // list should be made first, but the copying process
+    //   items as `weights`.
-    // is not shown here.
-This code also assumes that `list`,
+    // If the original weights are needed for something
-    // a list of items, was already declared earlier and
+    // else, a copy of that list should be made first,
-    // has at least as many items as `weights`.) totalWeight = 0
+    // but the copying process is not shown here. totalWeight = 0
     i = 0
     while i < size(weights)